 Their (cardioid) radiation patterns and F/B-ratio are easily destroyed

 Even at 2 wavelengths distance the influence of a resonant antenna can

 Does it matter whether the hunted signal is modulated or not?

-An unmodulated carrier is the easiest signal for an RDF to produce a
+An unmodulated carrier is the easiest signal for a Radio Direction Finder to produce a

-In this table the (im-) possibilities are shown.
+In below table the (im-) possibilities are shown.